DataLab-Platform/DataLab/doc/features/image/menu/operation.rst

 Resize
     Create a new image which is a resized version of each selected image.

+Pixel binning
+    Combine clusters of adjacent pixels, throughout the image, into single pixels.
+The result can be the sum, average, median, minimum, or maximum value of the cluster.

 ROI extraction
     Create a new image from a user-defined Region of Interest.